digiaonline/lumen-elasticsearch/README.md

 Now, run `php artisan app:index:persons` to index the data.
 You can now create additional commands for your other data types that need to be indexed.

+In addition to `IndexCommand` there is an `AbstractMultiIndexCommand` that can be used if you need to index the same data into multiple indices.
+This can be useful if you're migrating Elasticsearch 5.x indices to Elasticsearch 6.x, which doesn't support indices with multiple different document types.

 #### Indexing single items

 The console commands are useful when you want to index all items of a particular type, e.g. all persons in your